NucleusPowered/site-v1/docs/modules/chat.md

 * `template.suffix`: The suffix to all message sent, if set.
 Set to empty to disable.

-If `modifychat` is set to `true`, when someone sends a public chat message, the message will start with whatever is specified in `template.prefix`, and will be followed by whatever is specified in `template.suffix`.
+If `modifychat` is set to `true`, when someone sends a public chat message, the message will start with whatever is specified in `template.default.prefix`, and will be followed by whatever is specified in `template.default.suffix`.

 The templates support various tokens.